 But sometimes I get upset for no reason!

-Ok.
-Now what you are feeling is real, it matters and is important.
-But this doesn’t mean that what you are feeling is always related directly to what is happening around you right now – and that’s ok.
+OK.
+Now it’s true that what you are feeling is real, it matters and is important, but this doesn’t mean that what you are feeling is always related directly to what is happening around you right now – and that’s OK.
 That’s how human beings work.
 It’s not a reason to dismiss your feeling.
 It doesn’t matter if you don’t know why you’re feeling it – it is real and there is a reason.